Dannydropz/phuketradar/replit.md

 Phuket Radar is a news aggregation platform for Phuket's international community.
 It scrapes Thai Facebook news, translates it to English using AI, and delivers it in a fast, mobile-optimized, newsletter-style format.
 The platform focuses on providing curated, relevant news, distinguishing it from promotional content.

 ## Recent Changes
+- **2025-01-11**: Extended multi-platform social media posting to Instagram and Threads.
+Added 4 new database columns (`instagramPostId`, `instagramPostUrl`, `threadsPostId`, `threadsPostUrl`) with platform-specific claim-before-post locks (`IG-LOCK:`, `THREADS-LOCK:`).
+Implemented InstagramService (container-based publish + auto-comments) and ThreadsService (thread-based publish with article link in main text).
+Updated scheduler for sequential auto-posting (Facebook → Instagram → Threads) for high-interest articles (score ≥ 4).
+Added admin UI buttons for manual posting to all platforms.
 - **2025-01-08**: Fixed duplicate article bug by storing actual Facebook post ID from scraped data (was incorrectly null).
 Removed `source_url` UNIQUE constraint due to deployment timeouts on large production dataset.
 Duplicate prevention maintained through: (1) `facebook_post_id` UNIQUE constraint, (2) application-level checks in scheduler (lines 232-259), and (3) semantic similarity verification.

 ## User Preferences